Luxury chains ride travel boom, eye new horizons

 (Reuters) - A rising class of affluent globe-trotters from China, Russia and Brazil is spurring retailers to expand their presence in high-end airports from the United States to Germany to China.

-Travel retail has long been a fixture for brands like Estée Lauder Cos Inc and LVMH’s Louis Vuitton.
-But sales at airports and other travel venues have risen far more quickly in recent years than at regular stores for many chains, putting this area of retailing front and center in many companies’ expansion plans.
+Travel retail has long been a fixture for brands like Estée Lauder Cos Inc (EL.N) and LVMH’s (LVMH.PA) Louis Vuitton.
+But sales at airports and other travel venues have risen far more quickly in recent years than at regular stores for many chains, putting this area of retailing front and centre in many companies’ expansion plans.

 Meanwhile, Estée Lauder Cos, with nearly 1,000 airport stores across its myriad brands of beauty products, is branching out to domestic airports in smaller cities in China and Brazil to find new growth in the travel business and scouting places that could one day be China’s top vacation spots.